Full Circle (Doctor Who): Writing

 Script editor Christopher H. Bidmead suggested incorporating Full Circle into an overarching storyline set in E-Space.

 Bidmead and producer John Nathan-Turner each hoped to use the serial to introduce new elements to the season.
-In January, Nathan-Turner, wishing to change the line-up of regulars and replace K9, devised a younger, male companion for the Doctor modeled on Artful Dodger.
-Bidmead named the character Adric, from an anagram of Paul Dirac, the physicist who originated the theory of antimatter.
-In Nathan-Turner's outline for the character, Adric would be from a planet called Yerfillag, the Doctor's home planet "Gallifrey" spelled backwards, and would begin traveling with the Doctor after the death of his troublemaker older brother Afrus.
+In January, Nathan-Turner, wishing to change the line-up of regulars and replace K9, devised a younger, male companion for the Doctor modeled on the literary character Artful Dodger.
+Bidmead named the character Adric, an anagram of the last name of Paul Dirac, the physicist who originated the theory of antimatter.
+Adric's original backstory as a runaway from a bureaucratic society closely paralleled that of the Doctor.
+In Nathan-Turner's outline for the character, Adric was from a planet called Yerfillag, the Doctor's home planet "Gallifrey" spelled backwards, and would begin traveling with the Doctor after the death of his troublemaker older brother Afrus.
+The idea was retained by having Alzarius' negative coordinates match those of Gallifrey's in the finished serial.
 With Adric to be written into the next story, eventually titled State of Decay (1980), Bidmead had Smith incorporate Adric and Afrus into The Planet that Slept, and had him given the new writer's guide for the series.
 The Marschild's role in the original outline was mostly replaced by that of Adric, while Afrus was renamed "Varsh."
 Bidmead was also interested in connecting a number of serials under a common story arc.
-Nathan-Turner was initially hesitant, due to production issues on season 16, which also made use of an overarching story.
-Eventually, he approved a trilogy of serials in which the Doctor and Romana would be trapped in E-Space (for 'exo-space"), a universe with negative coordinates.
-A 12 June memo by Bidmead titled The Doctor's Adventures in E-Space provided a detailed scientific explanation of how E-Space and the Charged Vacuum Emboidment would function, as well as their effects on the Doctor's travels.
+Due to production issues on season 16, which also made use of an overarching plot, Nathan-Turner was initially hesitant.
+Eventually, he approved a trilogy of serials in which the Doctor and Romana would be trapped in E-Space (short for 'exo-space"), a universe with negative coordinates.
+A 12 June memo by Bidmead, titled The Doctor's Adventures in E-Space, provided a detailed scientific explanation of how E-Space and the Charged Vacuum Emboitement would function, as well as their effects on the Doctor's travels.